stacks-network/docs/src/pages/naming-services/manage-names.md

 description: This section teaches you how to manage your namespace.
 ---

-# Manage BNS Names

-This section teaches you how to manage your namespace.

 ## Overview of management

 Once you register a BNS name, you have the power to change its zone file hash,